Gunnar Norberg: Politics

-Throughout his tenure, he encountered resistance from his peers regarding his progressive ideas, such as advocating against increased hotel square footage and proposing a 500-foot distance between similar tourist-oriented shops.
-Feeling like a "lone voice in the wilderness," Norberg's unwavering commitment earned him the name of the "Abominable No-Man" among some pro-development residents.
-Additionally, under Norberg's leadership, Carmel took legal action, filing two lawsuits to protect the city from unfavorable development in Carmel Valley.
-He continued the legacy set by Perry Newberry, standing firmly against unrestricted growth, excessive freeway development, the unchecked expansion of motels, and the overwhelming influx of tourism.
-Norberg ardently advocated for preserving the natural beauty and embracing a simpler, more authentic way of life.
+The Carmel Pine Cone's 1988 obituary for Norberg stated that as mayor he encountered resistance from his peers regarding ideas of his that were considered progressive, such as advocating against increased hotel square footage and proposing a 500-foot distance between similar tourist-oriented shops.
+Norberg claimed to be a "lone voice in the wilderness crying out and getting little reaction", while some residents in favor of tourist development called him the "Abominable No-Man."
+Under Norberg's leadership, Carmel filed two lawsuits to protect the city from development in the Carmel Valley that he viewed as unfavorable to the city's interests.
+He was seen as continuing the political approach set by Carmel-by-the-Sea Mayor Perry Newberry in standing firmly against unrestricted growth and tourism development.
+Norberg also was opposed to a proposed freeway traversing the nearby Hatton Valley to relieve traffic on the California's coastal Route 101.
+The local press characterized Norberg as an advocate for preserving the town's natural landscapes.